BROADWAY BOUND THEATRE FESTIVAL TEAM

 LENORE M SKOMAL

-Lenore Skomal is a professional writer with 35 years experience.
+Lenore Skomal is a theatre producer and career writer.
 An author of 17 books, including three bestsellers, she is the sole proprietor of Lenore M Skomal Productions, LLC, which produces her plays and Broadway Bound Theatre Festival.

 Chris Phillips’ plays have been seen on both coasts, receiving two GLAAD Media Award nominations, the Playwriting award at the New York International Fringe Festival, and a grant from the Robert Chesley Foundation.
 Chris is a prolific writer and has adapted several of his award-winning plays to the screen.
 His film and TV scripts have been recognized in out rounds of multiple competitions, including the Academy Nicholl Fellowship, the Warner Bros.
 TV Writers Workshop, and the NBC Universal Emerging Writers Fellowship, among others.
 His second short film as writer/director screened in 2018 at festivals such as Outfest Los Angeles and the California Independent Film Festival, where he won Best Director of a Short.